-- 3.47 The viability of CIL was considered during the CIL examination, which ran in parallel to the Local Plan examination.
+- 3.49 The Cotswold District Community Infrastructure Levy (CIL) came into force on I June 2019.
+At 2022, all new developments that create a new dwelling (including Sheltered Housing and Extra-Care Housing but excluding Chesterton Stratgeic Site) are liable to pay £83.52/sq.m, subject to exemptions18.
+The impact of CIL on windfall delivery has therefore been considered. - 3.50 Several types of windfalls are not be liable to pay CIL.
+There are exemptions for Self-Build dwellings, social housing schemes, and new housing delivered through charities for their own use. - 3.51 The amount of CIL that is liable can also be offset against existing vacant floorspace.
+In these situations, some developers pay less money or are exempt from CIL contributions. - 3.52 The viability of CIL was considered during the CIL examination, which ran in parallel to the Local Plan examination.
 The levy was set at a rate that was not expected to make developments unviable and where developers are still incentivised to deliver housing schemes.
 Furthermore, the Local Plan housing land supply, including the windfall allowance, was considered by the Local Plan / CIL Inspector in the knowledge that CIL would be brought into force.
-Taking this into consideration, the Inspector still found the housing land supply and windfall allowance to be deliverable and developable across the Plan period. - 3.48 CIL has been in operation for over two years now and the number of planning permissions that would result in windfalls has not decreased.
+Taking this into consideration, the Inspector still found the housing land supply and windfall allowance to be deliverable and developable across the Plan period. - 3.53 CIL has been in operation for over two years now and the number of planning permissions that would result in windfalls has not decreased.